 President JungMyungSeok, founder of Christian Gospel Mission (CGM), is currently in prison.
 His ten-year sentence was the decision of the Supreme Court which upheld the decision of the lower court.

-A monthly magazine, Civil Government, published an article in its February issue, under the title, “Why is JMS (CGM)’s President JungMyungSeok carrying the cross?” and listed the problems of his trials, item by item.
+A monthly magazine, Civil Government, published an article in its February issue, under the title, JMS (CGM) President JungMyungSeok’s cross: why and for whom? and listed the problems of his trials, item by item.

 The motivation to write the article was not something that just came along recently.
 Cha is an active journalist who has been following this case for the past eleven years and has been frequenting police stations since 1995.

 In the article, Cha reports the following:

 Ever since the media began broadcasting about this religious organization, I have been going to the scene to cover the news.